top of page

 Doulas take a set amount of money because we don't want you watching the clock during your birth and thinking about an hourly rate.
 Yes, sometimes births are faster.
 Though, usually not first births and not very often.
 Most of us keep careful track of our average number of hours so that we can adjust prices accordingly.

-Some people think that doulas are only for crunchy, rich, white women, but in actuality everyone can benefit from a doula.
+This is not a rich people thing.
+Doulas are advocates.
 If cost is prohibitive for you or your family, try reaching out to doulas in your area.
 I offer payment plans as well as discounts for low-income LGBTQ+ families.

 bottom of page